loopwerk/loopwerk.io/content/articles/2024-09-16-changing-django51-lookup-labels.md

 utils.pretty_name = custom_pretty_name
 ```

 This code needs to be placed inside of `manage.py`.
 Placing it anywhere else means that Django still uses the original version before it’s replaced with the custom one.
-Once you add this code to the top of `manage.py`, the table headers are now nicely succinct, while not changing the behavior for any other functions that call into `django.forms.utils.pretty_name`.
+Once you add this code to the top of `manage.py`, the table headers are now nicely succinct, and by using Python’s `inspect` module we only change the behavior when the function is called by Django’s own `label_for_field` method.

-By using Python’s `inspect` module we only change the behavior when the function is called by Django’s own `label_for_field` method.
 We also defer to the original method to return the pretty name, rather than copying Django’s code into our custom function.
 So in the case that Django would modify their `pretty_name` implementation, we automatically make use of it as well.

 And with that, the table header looks great once again, without all the boilerplate code: